Special Grant Incentive

 - Each eligible award receives only one SGI over the award duration.

 - Maximum of three SGIs ($30,000) per PI per fiscal year.

 To be eligible, the PI must first have one current award that meets the following criteria:

 - Funded by a federal agency (e.g., NIH, NSF, DoD, NASA, DARPA).

 - Annual total direct costs of at least $100,000 per year that remains at UTSW for the PI’s use.

 - Annual total indirect costs convey the full institutional indirect rate to UTSW.

 - Used for basic or clinical research; not training, construction, career development, outreach, equipment purchase, etc.

-If above criteria are met, the PI’s second, third, and fourth awards are eligible for SGI funding if all of the following criteria is met.
+The above criteria are required for both the current and new awards.
+If the following criteria is met, the PI's second, third, and fourth awards are eligible for SGI funding.

 - The second, third, and fourth awards must be a new or competing renewal grant.